 You may have established credit years ago without even knowing!
 There are many ways to establish credit, including opening a checking or savings account, registering for a department store card, or signing up for a new credit card.
 Once you establish credit, it will continuously build as you use your accounts and cards.

-Why Does Having a Good Credit Score Matter to Mortgage Lenders?
+Why Does Having a Good Credit Score Matter to Mortgage Companies?

-A credit score is one factor that helps the mortgage lender determine your loan amount, interest rate and terms for the mortgage.
-Mortgage lenders also consider your income, debt, employment history and the subject property when providing financing.
+A credit score is one factor that helps the mortgage company determine your loan amount, interest rate and terms for the mortgage.
+Mortgage companies also consider your income, debt, employment history and the subject property when providing financing.

 There is no specific credit score that is needed to get a mortgage, but having a good credit score and a strong credit history may help ensure a smoother process.
 If your credit score is not where you would like it to be, we can help you improve it!